augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 9
-Create a function (`getProductPrice`) which has one argument as `Number` type.
-The argument is a product `id`.
+Create a function (`getProductPrice`) which returns product price.

+* The function has one argument as `Number` type
+* The argument is a product `id`
 * The argument is required, you do not have to check it
-* The function looks for in the object array correct product and return price
+* The function looks for in the object array correct product and returns price
 * If the product does not exist, returns null
 * Every object inside the array has `id` and `price` keys.
 Every key has value as `Number` type.
 You do not have to check it
 * Products array to use inside the function: